enze-chen/mse104l/_sources/lab1/lab1.md

 For this lab, we will be writing some Python code to help analyze your X-ray emission and absorption data.
 Because there are a lot of spectra and plots involved in the writeup, we'll focus this lab on **data visualization** in Python.
 Whenever we're working with data, there exists an opportunity to _tell a good story_, and creating compelling visualizations (e.g., plots) is a critical component as that's what our eyes gravitate towards and what our brains remember best.
-We believe this data-centered approach (e.g., structuring text around figures/tables) will lead to an easier writing process.
+Moreover, if you structure your text around the figures/tables in your report, you should find that it's a bit easier to connect ideas in writing.

-The primary objectives of these notebooks are:
+The primary outcomes of these notebooks are:
 - Create plots of your data with the Matplotlib library.
-- Articulate and apply fundamental data visualization principles.
+- Apply fundamental data visualization principles.

 ```{tip}
 If you're unfamiliar with Python and the JupyterHub interface, we've prepared some tutorials for you in the previous pages.